Bui-Alex46/Bui-Alex46/README.md

 📍  Orange County, CA | 🏫 California State University, Fullerton (Dec.
 2024) | 📧 alex46bui@gmail.com

-I'm a self taught web developer, and I also study Computer Science at CSUF.
-On my free time I work out and play around with different software to design stunning websites and web applications.
+I am a self taught web developer, and I also study Computer Science at CSUF.
+On my free time I like to train at the gym and play around with different software to design stunning websites and web applications.